Trying to figure out what to do in Dubrovnik, Croatia during your November holiday?

 Although you don’t typically hear about Croatian cuisine, there are definitely some signature dishes and drinks you must try on your trip.

-As Dubrovnik city’s restaurants are full of amazing food, we’ve made this tour to show how delicious it can be when exploring our favorite places for trying out national dishes of Croatia!
+As Dubrovnik city’s restaurants are full of amazing food, we’ve made this tour to show how delicious it can be when exploring our favorite places for trying out the national dishes of Croatia!

 Stop #1: Gradska kavana Arsenal Restaurant